 With a large population and relatively few natural resources, the country needed to import many goods.
 However, with high levels of education and high literacy rates, the Japanese became more efficient at using their resources.

-Japan is also the only developed nation not to have experienced a recession in the past 30 years.
-It is the only developed country to have had an economic growth rate higher than 2 percent for four consecutive years.
+Japan is the only developed nation not to have experienced a recession in the past 30 years.
+It is the only developed country with an economic growth rate higher than 2 percent for four consecutive years.

 The country has also seen a rise in inequality.
-This is because Japan is one of the few developed nations with a very high number of part-time workers.
+This is because Japan is one of the few developed nations with many part-time workers.

 Frequently asked questions about education.